Foreigners Killed, Missing Or Abducted In Hamas Attack - UrduPoint

 Two French people have been killed in "Hamas's terrorist attacks against Israel", the French government said.

-Jake Marlowe, 26, who moved to Israel from Britain two years ago, is believed to have been taken hostage while providing security at the Supernova festival.
+"Based on the information we have, we consider it highly likely that some of them have been abducted", the ministry said in a statement, adding that "this number is still subject to change".

-His mother Lisa told the Jewish News site that he called her "to say all these rockets were flying over," and then later to tell her "signal very bad, everything OK, will keep you updated I promise you".
+At least one Russian has been killed and four others are missing, the Russian embassy in Tel Aviv announced on Monday, quoted by the Russian news agencies.

-Israel's ambassador to Britain said there was one British citizen in Gaza, without naming the person.
+Israel's ambassador to Britain said there was one 26-year-old British citizen missing, without naming the person.

 A British man who was serving in the Israeli army, Nathanel Young, 20, also died in fighting with Hamas, his family said on Sunday.

-The Canadian government said on Sunday that it was trying to confirm reports that one Canadian had died and two others were missing.
+The Canadian government said Monday that one Canadian had died and three others were missing.

 Cambodia's Prime Minister Hun Manet said one Cambodian student was killed.